Monday, September 16

-Camp Santanoni was built for Robert and Anna Pruyn of Albany beginning in 1892 and their estate eventually included 12,900 acres and nearly four-dozen buildings, including a 200-acre working farm and a 15,000-square-foot log villa that was inspired by traditional Japanese architecture.
-It remained in private ownership until 1972 when it was acquired by New York State and became part of the Forest Preserve.
-Santanoni is on the National Register of Historic Places and is a National Historic Landmark.
+Camp Santanoni was built for Robert and Anna Pruyn of Albany beginning in 1892 and their estate eventually included 12,900 acres and nearly four-dozen buildings, including a 200-acre working farm and a 15,000-square-foot log villa inspired by traditional Japanese architecture.
+It remained in private ownership until 1972 when it was acquired by New York state and became part of the Forest Preserve.
+Camp Santanoni is on the National Register of Historic Places and is a National Historic Landmark.

 The round-trip walk is 9.8 miles on a gently sloping carriage road.

 The tour begins at 10 a.m. and ends at 4 p.m.

 SUGGESTED DONATION: $25; A limited number of seats are available on a horse-drawn wagon for an additional $30 fee.
 Fee includes “A Visitor’s Guide to Camp Santanoni.”